 Bluetongue disease (BT) is a viral, in most cases acute disease of sheep and cattle.
 Goats, South American camelids (e.g. llamas, alpacas) are also susceptible to BT.
 The virus is not transmitted directly between animals, but by small blood-sucking biting midges of the genus Culicoides.
 The causative agent of bluetongue disease represents no danger for humans.

-After Germany was affected from Bluetongue disease from 2006 to 2009, it has now been officially free from this animal disease since 2011.
+Germany, which was affected from Bluetongue disease from 2006 to 2009, has been officially free from this animal disease since 2011.